Series #4: Driven-Dissipative Quantum Systems: Many-Body Physics, Information and Topology

 The fourth ML4Q Concepts seminar series on Driven-Dissipative Quantum Systems: Many-Body Physics, Information and Topology is organized by Markus Müller (RWTH Aachen/FZ Jülich), Sebastian Diehl (University of Cologne), Fabian Hassler (RWTH Aachen), and Roman Riwar (FZ Jülich).

-The seminars will be again online, via zoom.
-The Zoom link will be sent via the cluster’s mailing lists.
-If you are not affiliated with ML4Q but would like to participate, please drop a line to the ML4Q office.
+The seminar recordings are available for all members and cluster associates on the internal website.
+If you do not have access, please drop a line to the ML4Q office.
 Suggestions for topics/speaker for follow-up seminar series are always welcome via our (ML4Q-internal) Slack workspace!

 4 November 2021, 11:00